Therianulf/Shooting-Stencils/README.md

 **Digital camo (squares, hexagons):** `cell` sets grid spacing, `cutout` sets the visible pixel size (the difference is the wall thickness between adjacent cuts), `fill_pct` sets cut density.
 The `should_cut(c, r)` hash is deterministic.
 Change the `+ 11` constant to reshuffle the pattern at the same density.

-**Classic camo:** Cluster positions sit in `camo_shapes()`.
-Circle positions and radii are in the per-cluster modules.
-Polygon offshoots need at least one vertex inside a cluster circle to merge cleanly, the distance from the offshoot's nearest vertex to a circle's center must be less than that circle's radius.

 **Hand:** Finger positions are `finger(base_x, base_y, base_r, tip_x, tip_y, tip_r)` calls in `hand()`.
 Palm shape is the hull of seven circles in `palm()`.
 To resize uniformly, wrap `hand()` in a `scale([s, s])` and adjust the outer `width` and `height` to match.

 ## Use